VoltKraft/PBS_Chunk_Checker/README.md

 This is good for saving storage space, but if I have several tenants on my backup server, for example, I cannot differentiate between how much of the storage used is attributable to tenant A and how much to tenant B. However, this can be important if I want to charge for the storage space used.
 ## The solution
 For example, to find out how much disk space the namespace “Tenant A” alone would consume, I have to look at all index files of all restore points from each host, vm and ct backup, and read out all chunks used.
+That's exactly what the script does.
+It first lists all chunks, removes all but one of the chunks that are used multiple times and calculates how much memory these chunks require.
 ## Usage
 ```bash
 ./PBS_Chunk_Checker "<PATH_TO_DATASTORE>" "<SERCHPATH>"